José María Narváez: 1788 voyage to Alaska

 Responding to Russian activity in Alaska, the Spanish government began sending ships to investigate and assert sovereignty.
 The effort was based almost entirely out of the port of San Blas.
 In March 1788, two ships were sent north on reconnaissance, Princesa Real, under Esteban José Martínez, and the San Carlos (el Filipino), under Haro.
 Narváez sailed aboard the San Carlos (el Filipino) as Haro's pilot.
 The ships arrived at Prince William Sound in May.
 Evidence of Russian fur trading activity was discovered soon after.

 In June Haro sailed the San Carlos (el Filipino) west to Kodiak Island.
-The Spanish traded with a number of natives, who came to the ship in twelve canoes.
+The Spanish traded with natives, who came to the ship in twelve canoes.
 The natives had slips of paper with Russian writing, apparently vouchers for payment, which Haro acquired by trade.
 He wanted the indisputable evidence of Russian commercial activity in the region.

 On June 30, 1788, Haro sent Narváez in a longboat to investigate a Russian post at Three Saints Bay, Kodiak Island.
 Narváez found the post, becoming the first Spaniard to make contact with a large contingent of Russians in Alaska.
 The Russian commander, Evstrat Delarov, accompanied Narváez to the San Carlos (el Filipino).
 The Spanish gave Delarov a barrel of wine and other gifts.
 After returning Delarov to his outpost, Narvaez was given in turn a Russian map of the Alaskan coast, which included the locations of seven Russian posts, noting they contained nearly 500 men.
 Delarov also told Narváez that the Russians intended to occupy the port of Nootka Sound, on the west coast of Vancouver Island.
 After Narváez's return to the San Carlos (el Filipino), Haro and crew sailed east to rejoin Martínez at Sitkinak Island.